didntchooseaname/docs.contactit.fr/my-configuration.md

 ### 🗄️ And for Virtualization ?

-I use **VMWare Workstation**, because its the principal type 2 hypervisor used by students, have a good network manager and most of all, permit the export of virtual machines in the ova format properly.
+I use QEMU/KVM and a script to launch and RDP automatically a forensics Virtual Machine

 ---